 Photolemur 3 Review: Conclusion

-One one hand we had Photolemur, software that promises “great photos automatically” by utilizing AI image processing technology.
-Photolemur versions 1 and 2 showed relative success by selling a six-figure in term of the number of copies, while reviewers responded with mixed feelings about the software, saying the processing engine is still ‘immature’.
+On one hand, we had Photolemur, software that promises “great photos automatically” by utilizing AI image processing technology.
+Photolemur versions 1 and 2 showed relative success by selling a six-figure in terms of the number of copies, while reviewers responded with mixed feelings about the software, saying the processing engine is still ‘immature’.

 But then came Skylum, acquiring Photolemur and opening the Skylum AI Lab around the same time, and we got Photolemur 3.
 The latest version of this automatic photo editing software shows a lot of improvements and a range of new goodies.
 Among these features are batch image processing, automatic face enhancement and upgrades to speed and stability.